Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 - ☐ Professional photos (10–20 images showing key features)

-- ☐ Property cleaned and repairs completed
+- ☐ Property cleaned and all repairs completed

 - ☐ Neighborhood comparable rent research completed